 The Firefox Reader offers limited control over the font family – you can only choose Serif or Sans Serif but it offers additional options not available in Safari.

 For example, it gives me an estimate of reading time.
 It also allows me to listen to a page – a very nice feature when your eyes need a break but you still need to work.
-Finally, under the text button I love that I can set my line-height and how much of the screen I want to article to take.
+Finally, under the text button, I love that I can set my line-height and how much of the screen I want the article to take.

 A third option

-I want to mention that BeeLine Reader offers a “Clean Mode” which behaves similarly to the Reader View and allows me to control font, line-height, text colorization, and spacing between letters.
+I want to also mention that BeeLine Reader offers a “Clean Mode” which behaves similarly to the Reader View and allows me to control font, line-height, text colorization, and spacing between letters.
 It also offers colorized text which seems to help reduce eye fatigue.

 If you are experiencing eye fatigue, give any of these tools a try.
 I’d love to know what you think and if you have a favorite.